-Iraq denied late Wednesday any plans on launching a military operation in Kirkuk province.
+Iraq denied late Wednesday any plan on launching a military operation in Kirkuk province.

 Iraqi government spokesman refuted information that Baghdad was planning to restore control over the Kirkuk province controlled by the Kurdistan Regional Government.

 “We deny any planning or thinking of an attack in Kirkuk,” the spokesperson told Al Arabiya broadcaster.

 Earlier in the day, Iraqi Kurdistan Region Security Council accused Baghdad of preparing a large-scale military operation to restore control over the oil rich disputed province, which has been under the control of the Kurdish Peshmerga militia for three years.